 A Statin Free Life, by Dr. Aseem Malhotra

-The Great Cholesterol Lie, by Dr. Dwight Lundell. (this is a free ebook)
+The Great Cholesterol Lie, by Dr. Dwight Lundell. (this free ebook seems to no longer be available, but the Dr. is on Youtube - recommended.)

 The Big Fat Surprise, by Nina Teicholz